 This phenomena of imposing limits on free speech is not limited to university campuses, which is why TFAS programs impact both college students and young professionals alike.
 Ream shared how TFAS’s programs have a strong emphasis on free speech, challenging conversations and learning how to respond respectfully to contrasting opinions.

 Dan Proft will continue to host more special TFAS guests in the coming weeks, so tune in each Tuesday to learn more about how TFAS is teaching freedom.
-Check back here weekly as new segments are released.
+Check back here every Thursday as new segments are released.